nestjs/docs.nestjs.com/content/microservices/grpc.md

 #### Namespaced protobuf files and caveats

-Sometimes API requires a more than common sophisticated set of entities to be established for having better approach on generated code examples.
-Lets describe below supposed folder structure with examples of proto files
+Sometimes API requires a more than a common sophisticated set of entities to be established for having a better approach on generated code examples.
+Let's describe below approximate folder structure with examples of proto files.
 ```bash
 _
  |